 Be wary of dairy!
 People prone to allergic reactions tend to find that they struggle with dairy because it has the potential to make phlegm thicker.
 This worsens congestion, blocked ears and a sore head which, in turn, has the potential to interrupt sleep and cause fatigue.

 So, this is another food group you should definitely avoid when suffering from allergic rhinitis however, you may be wondering what to have instead.
-Fortunately, there are a number of alternatives to the mucous-inducing milk, including Rude Health’s Coconut Drink.
+Fortunately, there are a number of alternatives to the mucous-inducing milk, including coconut milk.
 You can have this straight from the carton as a refreshing, tasty drink or you can add it to a whole host of bakes and hot drinks including coffee and pancakes!

 If you choose to cut out chocolate in order to help your allergic rhinitis symptoms you may begin to miss your usual sweet treat.
 In this case you could try making our delicious salted cacao and almond butter fudge however, if you’d like a slightly simpler snack, but one that’s no less tasty, our bounty smoothie is a great option too!